hantoro123/hantoro123/README.md

 ## Among various experiences

 ### Hi there 👋
- - I'm studying Beckend from anywhere.
+ - I'm studying Backend from anywhere.
  - I'm studying Algorithms from anywhere.
  - I'm studying Another from anywhere.